-- c) Select one or more inks in the Dot Gain Simulation table (by default, the inks you just added are selected). - d) Click the Select Curve... button on the right. - e) In the dialog that opens, select the curve you want to use and click Select. - This applies the dot gain curve to the selected ink(s). - If you have the Curve Pilot application installed, you can open it from Color Pilot by clicking Open Curve Pilot and directly edit the curve.
-This will automatically open the latest version of the application you have installed.
+- c) Select one or more inks in the Dot Gain Simulation table (by default, the inks you just added are selected). - d) Click the Select Curve... button on the right. - e) In the dialog that opens, select the curve you want to use and click Select.

+This applies the dot gain curve to the selected ink(s).

+If you have the Curve Pilot application installed, you can open it from Color Pilot by clicking Open Curve Pilot and directly edit the curve.
+This temporarily disables Color Pilot (it will be available again once you close Curve Pilot).

-Curve Pilot makes use of the same DGC database as Color Pilot.
+Curve Pilot makes use of the same curves database as Color Pilot.
 This means that any changes you make in Curve Pilot will automatically also be reflected in Color Pilot.